• Proposed

 Geographic range

-Known from high elevation forests in the Sierra Nevada and Cascade Range into central Oregon.
-There is a single highly disjunct report from British Columbia, Canada; this collection should be critically compared with CA and OR records.
+Known from high elevation forests in the Sierra Nevada and Cascade Range into central Oregon (mycoportal.org).
+There is a single highly disjunct report from British Columbia, Canada; this collection should be critically compared with CA and OR records and is excluded from this assessment.

 Population and Trends